Profile image

 Selected Cases

 • Surgery.
-Matthew is junior for Robin Oppenheim KC in a claim valued at over £13 million for negligent surgery resulting in both a brain injury and a spinal injury.
+Matthew has represented claimants in many cases involving negligent surgery, ranging from orthopaedic to neurological surgeries e.g., he recently acted as junior to Robin Oppenheim KC in a claim valued at over £13 million following negligent surgery which resulted in both a brain injury and a spinal injury.

 • Mental health.
-Matthew has significant experience of claims related to community or inpatient mental health treatment and support.
-He is developing a particular specialism in cases involving the poor physical healthcare of patients in mental health units.
+Matthew has significant experience of claims related to community or inpatient mental health care and treatment.
+He specialises in deaths in mental health hospitals, either from suicide or the neglugent management of acute physical health conditions.

 • Ophthalmology.
-Matthew recently successfully settled a claim for the delayed identification of gonococcus, where the claimant suffered corneal melting and sight loss in one eye.
+Matthew has experience of cases involving eye hospitals e.g., he recently settled a claim for the delayed identification of gonococcus, where the claimant suffered corneal melting and sight loss in one eye.

 Personal Injury